 What Types of Clients Does Horter Investment Management Accept?

-Horter Investment Management generally doesn’t require a minimum account size, with the exception of a $50 minimum annual fee for non-discretionary accounts.
+Horter Investment Management generally doesn’t require a minimum account size, with the exception of a $50 minimum quarterly fee for non-discretionary accounts.

 Services Offered by Horter Investment Management